The Protomen: The Protomen

+Kilroy carries a fan onstage to perform with the Protomen in 2009.

 In the band's first album, Dr. Wily is represented as an Orwellian ruler over a dystopic city, full of humans who are too scared to stand up to his control.
-Dr. Light creates a "perfect man, an unbeatable machine", Proto Man, to fight to free the city, but Proto Man is destroyed by the overwhelming power of Wily's armies.
-Defeated and despairing, Dr. Light then creates a second son, Mega Man, whom he attempts to dissuade from battle.
-Mega Man runs away from home and confronts his brother in an apocalyptic concluding battle.
+Dr. Light creates a "perfect man, an unbeatable machine", Protoman, to fight to free the city, but Protoman is destroyed by the overwhelming power of Wily's armies.
+Defeated and despairing, Light creates a second son, Megaman, whom he attempts to dissuade from battle.
+Megaman runs away from home and confronts his brother in an apocalyptic concluding battle.
 The album has been described by the band as "the sound of the end of the world" and straddles the line between chiptune and hard rock, with heavier focus on distorted 8-bit synthesizers and electronic instrumentation.

-Band member Commander has stated that the album "was made specifically to go against everything our recording teachers and fellow students were trying to feed us about making everything sound pristine and 'perfect.'".
+Band member Commander B. Hawkins has stated that the album "was made specifically to go against everything our recording teachers and fellow students were trying to feed us about making everything sound pristine and 'perfect'".
 The album was recorded over two years in various Murfreesboro studios, using analog rather than digital production techniques.
 "Due Vendetta", the group's first recorded track, was completed in April 2003.
 The album was produced by then-Protomen member Heath Who Hath No Name.
+The first CD pressing was 94 CDs, with the cover screen printed and the libretto booklet stapled by hand.

 Act II: The Father of Death

 New logo released in support of the Protomen's second album.

 The Protomen in concert in Seattle September 2010.

 For the band's second album the group, working with Meat Loaf producer Alan Shacklock, devised a prequel storyline to their first album.
 The second act details the rise of Albert Wily to power, the rivalry between himself and Thomas Light, and the tragic events which brought the City under Wily's control.
 The band stated that Act II was designed to sound cleaner, reflecting a time "before the bomb dropped".
 Accordingly, the second album reflects a much broader range of musical styles and more lyrical instrumentation, embracing references from Ennio Morricone to Bruce Springsteen to Shacklock's own Babe Ruth.
 The album was mastered by Richard Dodd.
 The band debuted a new logo by Version Industries.
+A vinyl version of the album was released in spring 2018 and reached number 24 on the vinyl albums Billboard chart.
+Described by The Strong as one of the band's signature songs, "Light Up the Night" was released as part of Act II: The Father of Death.